Curriculum for Teachers

 Save the Plants

-- 5-LS2-1: Develop a model to describe the movement of matter among plants, animals, decomposers, and the environment.
+Can you create a circuit that indicates when a plant needs to be watered?- 5-LS2-1: Develop a model to describe the movement of matter among plants, animals, decomposers, and the environment.

 - 3-5-ETS1-1: Devine a simple design problem reflecting a need or a want that includes specified criteria for success and constraints on materials, time or cost.